The Millennial Workplace Blueprint

 Technology – Technology is at the forefront of everything a millennial accomplishes.
 Individuals in this generation expect technology everywhere.
 They feel most comfortable with access to the Internet.
 You need an office design that has technology at every corner.
 Features such as wireless internet are an absolute must.
 Other set-ups, though, such as easy access to docking stations, many monitors, all make it easier for millennials to plug in with engagement.
 Technology must be everywhere.

 Natural Light – You want an office design that allows for more natural light.
 Get the maximal daylight possible.
 Avoid having private offices and meeting rooms on the outside of the building.
-These spaces consume all natural light, making the middle workspace areas dark and gloomy.
-Employees do not want to ignore outside.
-Most those common areas and workspaces along the windows where everyone can see the light!
+These spaces consume all-natural light, making the middle workspace areas dark and gloomy.
+Employees do not want to ignore the outdoors, but rather enjoy those common areas and workspaces along where everyone can see the light!

 Noise Control – In the spirit of open concept, engagement, and collaboration, noise control is paramount.
 If you have an office design that requires individuals to plop in headphones all day, it is a fail.
 Ambient noise and controlling the levels of it can allow millennial workspace setups to thrive.
 Go in an office and check out if everyone has headphones in.
 If they do, it means the design is a failure.
 You want employees to feel comfortable with the surrounding noises.

 Environmentally Friendly – The concept of sustainability is important for the millennial workspace.
 Millennials contain the goal of seeking businesses that focus on people, not profit.
 This generation wants businesses to hone in on their employees, be customer-centric, and care about society as well.
 The sustainability factor impacts the office design significantly for millennials.